Aravindray/Notes/How-to-do-it.md

 **Important Note:** Don't Change Window Service Name - default is MYSQL80, Again do not change the name

-**author_notes** Check out this video _How to Install MySQL Note-Do NOT Change Win Service Name MYSQL80_ on your google drive directory **My Drive > Videos > How to do it?**
+**author_notes:** Check out this video _How to Install MySQL Note-Do NOT Change Win Service Name MYSQL80_ on your google drive directory **My Drive > Videos > How to do it?**

 ### How to Install PostgreSQL on Windows 11?

 1. Go to [PostgreSQL download](https://www.postgresql.org/download/) page, select [OS](https://www.postgresql.org/download/windows/) (mine is Windows)
 2. Then select [download the installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
-3. Then decide your version and architecture which your PC support when click the download icon a file like this _postgresql-17.2-3-windows-x64.exe_ will start downloading.
+3. Then decide your version and architecture which your PC support when click the download icon a file like this _postgresql-17.x-x-windows-x64.exe_ will start downloading.
 4. Install it (while installing set your root user password)

-**author_notes** Check out this video _How to Install PostgreSQL_ on your google drive directory **My Drive > Videos > How to do it?**
+**author_notes:** Check out this video _How to Install PostgreSQL_ on your google drive directory **My Drive > Videos > How to do it?**

 ### How to run psql in terminal on windows 11 with docker container?